Azure/bicep-types-az/generated/netapp/microsoft.netapp/2026-03-15-preview/types.md

 * **deleteBaseSnapshot**: bool: If enabled (true) the snapshot the volume was created from will be automatically deleted after the volume create operation has finished.
 Defaults to false
 * **effectiveNetworkFeatures**: 'Basic' | 'Basic_Standard' | 'Standard' | 'Standard_Basic' | string (ReadOnly): The effective value of the network features type available to the volume, or current effective state of update.
 * **enableSubvolumes**: 'Disabled' | 'Enabled' | string: Flag indicating whether subvolume operations are enabled on the volume
+Deprecated.
+Subvolume operations and this flag will be removed in a future API version.
 * **encrypted**: bool (ReadOnly): Specifies if the volume is encrypted or not.
 Only available on volumes created or updated after 2022-01-01.
 * **encryptionKeySource**: 'Microsoft.KeyVault' | 'Microsoft.NetApp' | string: Source of key used to encrypt data in volume.
 Applicable if NetApp account has encryption.keySource = 'Microsoft.KeyVault'.
 Possible values (case-insensitive) are: 'Microsoft.NetApp, Microsoft.KeyVault'
 * **exportPolicy**: [VolumePropertiesExportPolicy](#volumepropertiesexportpolicy): Set of export policy rules